 TGIF!
 Our spring break is officially here.
 Sadly I’m not going to Cancun to party it up like a bunch of MTV teenagers (As if!).
 But, I am hanging with two guys!
 My two little guys that is.
 I’m looking forward to crafting a little bit with them and maybe catch up on some sewing.
 My boys both like to sew.
 They also like to build with hammers.
 That’s my parenting mission at work.
 I vow to teach them to do everything that I know how to do no matter which gender that talent is associated with.

 But, enough about me, what you are really here to see is the laundry room reveal!
 Before I give you the whole 5′ x 8′ tour, I want to show you how the Flow Wall cabinets and shelving are installed.
 Because you aren’t going to believe how easy it was.
+Before installing the cabinets, I installed the slat wall in no time!

 The cabinets were shipped flat and need to be assembled, but there are detailed directions included.
 And if you’ve ever put together any flat packed furniture, this will be a breeze.